ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 | UK                 | 238                            |
 | France             | 56                             |

-*Global and Europe values based on 2022 data, elsewhere is based on 2023 data.
+*Global and European values are based on 2022 data, other locations are based on 2023 data.
 Source: Ember Data Explorer [^ember]*

 Continuing the example above, a user, in the UK reading a blog page on a laptop for 5 minutes; we can calculate the estimated carbon emissions based on the energy consumed (1.4Wh = 0.0014kWh) and the UK energy grid (238gCO2e/kWh):

 $$ Carbon\ Emissions\ (gCO2e) = 0.0014 \times 238 = 0.33gCO2e $$

-An understanding of which devices, how long and how many end-users there are of these products and services is important to estimatating these emissions.
-Product and website metric and analytic tools are espeically useful for gathering this information.
+An understanding of which devices, how long and how many end-users there are of these products and services is important to estimating these emissions.
+Product and website metrics and analytic tools are especially useful for gathering this information.

 {% include linkedHeading.html heading="End-User Device Embodied Carbon" level=3 %}

 It's important to consider the embodied carbon of the device that goes beyond just the operational emissions.
-This includes the carbon emissions generated from the mining of raw materials, production of the device, transport and end of life processing.
-This data can usually be obtained from the manufacturers:
+This includes the carbon emissions generated from the mining of raw materials, production of the device, transport and end-of-life processing.
+This data can usually be obtained from the manufacturers, for example:

 - [Apple Environmental Reports](https://www.apple.com/environment/)
 - [Dell Product Carbon Footprints](https://www.dell.com/en-uk/dt/corporate/social-impact/advancing-sustainability/climate-action/product-carbon-footprints.htm)
 - [HP Product Carbon Footprints](https://h20195.www2.hp.com/v2/library.aspx?doctype=95&footer=95&filter_doctype=no&showregionfacet=yes&filter_country=no&cc=us&lc=en&filter_oid=no&filter_prodtype=rw&prodtype=ij&showproductcompatibility=yes&showregion=yes&showreglangcol=yes&showdescription=yes%23doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false#doctype-95&sortorder-popular&teasers-off&isRetired-false&isRHParentNode-false&titleCheck-false)
 - [Samsung Life Cycle Assessment](https://www.samsung.com/global/sustainability/focus/products/sustainability-in-our-products/)

-Typically, over an average four year expected life span, a laptop has approximately 80% of its lifecycle emissions attributed to production emissions and 20% to operational emissions.
-Transport and end-of-life processing making up negligable percentages.
+Typically, over an average four-year expected life span, a laptop has approximately 80% of its lifecycle emissions attributed to production emissions and 20% to operational emissions.
+Transport and end-of-life processing make up negligible percentages.

-It is important to factor in the average life cycles of devices, given that 80% of its carbon emissions are attributed to production.
+It is important to factor in the average life cycles of devices, given that 80% of their carbon emissions are attributed to production.
 Extending the life of a device, ie. using it beyond its expected life cycle bears a significant impact on the hardware efficiency.
 For example; A [2023 Apple 16" Macbook Pro has an embodied carbon of 290kgCO2e](https://www.apple.com/environment/pdf/products/notebooks/16-inch_MacBook_Pro_PER_Oct2023.pdf) with a life cycle of four years has an amortisation of:

 $$ Amortisation = 290\ kgCO2e / 4\ years = 72.5\ kgCO2e/year $$